AnaliaMok/cpt-registrator/README.md

 [![Build Status](https://travis-ci.com/AnaliaMok/cpt-registrator.svg?branch=master)](https://travis-ci.com/AnaliaMok/cpt-registrator)

+# CPT Registrator

+A framework geared towards the more programmatic WordPress developer.
+The main purpose of the framework is to help eliminate the need to copy and paste code from online generators and to eliminate repeated code in general.

 ## Goals:

 1. Create a simple "framework" for auto-registering CPTs in Wordpress without having to remember a `require_once` statement in either your `functions.php` file or some "single source of truth" type file.